Meningococcal disease: Introduction

 than a year old.
 Also significantly at risk are any children under 5 years. ...more »

 Meningococcal disease: Symptoms

 The symptoms of meningococcal disease can resemble symptoms of other diseases, such as influenza.
 They include fever, headache, stiff neck, irritability, and nausea and vomiting.
 Symptoms can develop rapidly and dramatically, within minutes to hours.
 Fever can be very high and the headache can be intense.
-There may also be sensitivity to light, and a purple or red ...more symptoms »
+There may also be sensitivity to light, ...more symptoms »

 Meningococcal disease: Treatments